 Today, people take the time to thank their secretaries and others in the area by giving them lunches, flowers, chocolates, and other gifts.

-How to Celebrate Administrative Professionals Day
+How to celebrate National Administrative Professionals Day

 If you work in an office, business, or workplace and wish to show your appreciation, buy them some flowers, a gift card, and take them out to lunch.
 Start a conversation about their day, spend time with them, and thank them for what they do.